crmcarecloud/api-php-client/docs/Api/RewardPropertiesApi.md

 Get a reward property

-Get information about a specific reward property
+Get information about a specific reward property.

 ### Example
 ```php